 What's the difference between functional and dysfunctional fascia?

 When fascia is disrupted by scar tissue it heals and binds in a mismatched way, reducing flexibility and creating tension as a result.

-One of many roles fascia plays is transmitting force through the body, so if there's an interruption in this system because of scar tissue, the force will impact a single spot along the kinetic chain instead of being dissipated through a larger area.
+One of many roles fascia plays2 is transmitting force through the body, so if there's an interruption in this system because of scar tissue, the force will impact a single spot along the kinetic chain instead of being dissipated through a larger area.
 Over time, the fascia has a tendency to bind around the site of scarring and create a pull of tension towards the scar tissue.
 This can reduce flexibility in the area and cause dysfunctional movement as a result.

 What can you do if you have scar tissue?

 Scar tissue needs to be broken down in order for it to realign more functionally and enable flexibility in the area.
-In order to release scars yourself, you want to massage towards the heart and spend at least five minutes using a moderate pressure on both sides of the scar, as well as over it.
+In order to release scars yourself, you want to massage towards the heart3 and spend at least five minutes using a moderate pressure on both sides of the scar, as well as over it.
 Try stretching the skin around it in all directions, too.
 The best time to release scars is after a hot bath when blood flow is increased and skin is softer.

 What if my scar tissue is from an old injury?

 It's never too late to work on your scars, no matter how many years have gone by since the trauma.
 You can still improve flexibility around the scar tissue and have a positive impact on your movement and wellbeing.
 Be aware that many scars can also hold emotions from our past, so don't be surprised if while working on releasing your scar tissue, you feel an emotional release as well.

 If you’d rather see a therapist about your scars, I’d suggest seeking out an experienced manual therapist in your area who takes scars seriously.